Benefits Access for College Completion

 The colleges participating in the implementation phase of the project are: Cuyahoga Community College (OH), Gateway Community and Technical College (KY), LaGuardia Community College (NY), Lake Michigan College and Macomb Community College (MI), Northampton Community College (PA), and Skyline College (CA).

-For more information about BACC, please contact our CLASP and AACC project staff.
+For more information about BACC, please contact our CLASP project staff.

 Press Contact, CLASP